divyxnsh22/Zohran-Mamdani-s-Policy-Impact-Simulator/README.md

-# Zohran Mamdani's Policy Impact Simulator
+# Zohran Mamdani's Policy Impact Simulator by Divyansh Mangal

 A small Python project that simulates the economic impact of two policy ideas: